buraczkii/Dynamic-Programming-Solutions/README.md

 # Dynamic-Programming-Solutions

 Hey y'all.
 This repo contains some solutions I coded up for Dynamic Programming assignments in an Algorithms course I took Summer 2016.
 I tried to include one-line summaries of the problems below.
 There is more detailed documentation in the files themselves.
+I tend to mostly make a bottom-up approach as it is more intuitive to me.
+I think the string splicing operation in Solutions2 is the only one that I used memoization.

 ####Solutions1.java contains the following problems:
 * Longest Contiguous Subsqeuence